094459/devday-elt-automation/README.md

 export_scifi_tofile.set_upstream(export_athena_scifi_table)
 ```

+You run this you need to just enable the DAG and then trigger it.
+Once it has completed, check to make sure that the new tables have been created (it should created a new database called scififilms, with tables movies, ratings and scifi) which can preview to make sure the content looks as it should.
+You can then check the Amazon S3 datalake and you should see a new folder under the movielens folder called scifi which contains the export file.

+Repeat the workflow several times to see how it changes direction based on what already exists.

 #### Demo Two

 For the second demo, we repeat the scenarios but this time we prefer to use Hive and Presto via Amazon EMR.